yetongchen/Adventure/README.md

 What would you like to do?
 ```
 ### Winning and losing conditions
-There is a sword and a shield in the rooms as well as a 'boss room' in the map.
-If you enter the boss room without both the sword and shield, you lose, and the game continues.
-You can try again to get the weapons.
-If you enter it with both, you win, and the game ends.
+The rooms contain a sword and a shield, and there is a "boss room" on the map.
+If you enter the boss room without both the sword and shield, you lose, but the game continues.
+You can try again to obtain the weapons.
+If you enter with both, you win, and the game ends.
 ```
 > A white room